diglactic/laravel-breadcrumbs/UPGRADE.md

 | DaveJamesMiller\Breadcrumbs\Facades\Breadcrumbs           | Diglactic\Breadcrumbs\Breadcrumbs     |

 Once you're done, double-check your work by searching for `DaveJamesMiller\Breadcrumbs` within your application and making any necessary replacements.
+Note class name changes, like `BreadcrumbsManager` to `Manager`.
 If you've never gone off script, you should be all set.

 If you ran into trouble following this upgrade guide, please file an issue.
 Happy coding!